Types of Laptops Explained: 5 Categories and Their Differences

 - A desktop replacement laptop may also be used for creative work.

-That’s not how the real world works.
+That is not how the real world works.

 - Some focus on portability

-- Some on durability
+- Some focus on durability

-- Some on performance
+- Some focus on performance

-- Some on price
+- Some focus on price

 What matters is what you need the laptop to do.

-A laptop becomes a “desktop replacement” based on your workload.
+A laptop becomes a desktop replacement based on your workload.

-The category doesn’t define the laptop.
+The category does not define the laptop.

 Your use case does.